Relationships That Shape You

 Closeness.
 Conflict.
 Compatibility.
 Support.
 Friction.

-Those things matter.
-But they don’t tell the whole story.
+Those things matter, but they don’t tell the whole story.

 • who shares responsibility with you